-Students study 6 subjects in Year 11 to gain 80+ credits towards their NCEA Level 1.
-English, Maths, and Science are compulsory, students may pick 3 option subjects from the following list:
+Students study six subjects in Year 11 to gain 80+ credits towards their NCEA Level 1.
+English, Maths and Science are compulsory.
+Students may pick three option subjects.

 Year 12 students can take full-year courses or semester courses which run for half of the year.
 60+ credits are required to gain NCEA Level 2.
 Year 12 offers an exciting list of both modern and traditional courses.

-Year 13 students can take 5 or 6 full-year courses in year 13.
+Year 13 students can take five or six full-year courses in Year 13.
 60+ credits are required to gain NCEA Level 3.
 Students need to select their Year 13 courses carefully so that they can enter into universities or polytechnics of their choice.
 The University Entrance qualification should be gained by the end of Year 13.